Spiders and stealth, learn everything you need to about these Dark Elves and how to create a powerful Drow character

 Other Elven subraces

 While most Drow truly are evil creatures, many despise the cruelty of their culture while others have been raised away from their savage, Underdark society.
-Such heroic characters include Drizzt do’Urden, the more conflicted Jarlaxle Baenre or even Viconia of the Baldur’s Gate games (though her heroism may be debatable).
+Such heroic characters include Drizzt do’Urden, the more conflicted Jarlaxle Baenre or even Viconia of the Baldur’s Gate games (though her heroism is very much debatable, though she does seem less cruel than many of her kind).

 - Agent of the Matron Mothers: You are a master of your arts and the pride of your house.
 You come highly recommended of your Matron Mother and have unrivalled loyalty to your people.
 You serve as an agent to the Drow, traveling foreign nations for some mission.
 Choosing your mission will need to both accommodate the needs of the Drow while giving you a plausible reason to be traveling with others.
 Perhaps you are a spy, seeking items of great magical power or an assassin using the party to accomplish your aims.
 Ensuring you don’t operate at complete conflict to your party is the challenge here.